Palak-Kaushik/Chatbot-App/README.md

 # Chatbot-App
-A chatbot app that allows users to interact with a large language model
+A chatbot app that allows users to interact with a large language model.
+LLM used is GPT-2

 ## Video links